 Around 14,000 did not vote due to photo ID requirement, says elections watchdog

+Around 14,000 people did not vote after being unable to show photo ID, elections watchdog says

-The Electoral Commission said ‘significantly more’ people likely stayed at home during May’s local elections in England due to the new policy.
+Electoral Commission says ‘significantly more’ people likely stayed at home during May’s local elections in England due to new policy

 Around 14,000 people did not vote after being unable to show an accepted form of photo ID during England’s local elections, according to the Electoral Commission.